 - Percy Ccopa -

 On as part of their bird observation training, three interpreters; Percy Ccopa, Wilson Escalante, Elias Leon, took an afternoon tour towards the road that takes you to "La Cachuela" town.
 Two motorcycles, bird books and binoculars where needed.
-The interpreters went up to kilometer 7 and began their birdwathcing day.
+The explorer guides went up to kilometer 7 and began their birdwathcing day.
 The climate favored.
-The interpreters needed to make a bird list since they were out for approximately 2 hours and didn't want to forget a single bird that crossed their binoculars.
+The explorer guides needed to make a bird list since they were out for approximately 2 hours and didn't want to forget a single bird that crossed their binoculars.

 Here the list of birds that were observed: